cysouw/diathesis/text/c09_adverbials.md

 - Gleich als der nächste Tag graute, baute er los.^[~~DWDS~~: Berliner Zeitung, 22.06.1996.]
 :::

-Further, there are a two kinds of transitive verbs that allow for continuative *los-*, but they additionally induce a diathesis.
-First, with transitive 'manner-of-attack' verbs, like *hauen* 'to bash' [@next a], the addition of a *los‑* is clearly continuative: *loshauen* means 'starting to bash' [@next b].
+Further, there are a two kinds of transitive verbs that allow for continuative *los‑*, but they additionally induce a diathesis.
+First, with transitive manner-of-attack verbs, like *hauen* 'to bash' [@next a], the addition of a *los‑* is clearly continuative: *loshauen* means 'starting to bash' [@next b].
 However, the addition of *los‑* with these verbs results in an antipassive diathesis, as the accusative *ihn* [@next a] becomes an optional *auf* prepositional phrase [@next b].
 The result is that *loshauen* is basically an intransitive verb.
 These examples are discussed in detail in [@sec:adverbial-antipassive].

 ::: ex
 - Er haut ihn.
 - Er haut auf ihn los.
 :::

-Second, transitive verbs that cause an object to move can be combined with inchoative *los-*, like with *schicken* 'to send' [@next a].
+Second, transitive verbs that cause an object to move can be combined with inchoative *los‑*, like with *schicken* 'to send' [@next a].
 The preverbial *los‑* replaces a directional location phrase in such examples [@next b].
 This delocative diathesis is discussed in detail in [@sec:adverbial-antiresultative].
 Crucially, it is the accusative object that is affected by the inchoative aspect.
 So in the example below it is the accusative object (*Brief* 'letter') that starts moving, not the nominative subject (*Mädchen* 'girl').

 ::: ex
 - Das Mädchen schickt den Brief nach Amerika.
 - Das Mädchen schickt den Brief los.
 :::

-The same 'object-inchoative' effect can be observed with some intransitive verbs after a caused-movement diathesis (see [@sec:prepositions-intransitive-location-as-result]).
-For example, the intransitive *hetzen* 'to rush' can be used with a regular intransitive inchoative *los-*, resulting in *loshetzen* meaning 'to start rushing' [@next a].
+The same "object-inchoative" effect can be observed with some intransitive verbs after a caused-movement diathesis (see [@sec:prepositions-intransitive-location-as-result]).
+For example, the intransitive *hetzen* 'to rush' can be used with a regular intransitive inchoative *los‑*, resulting in *loshetzen* meaning 'to start rushing' [@next a].
 However, a caused-movement diathesis with *hetzen* leads to a meaning 'to rush somebody' [@next b].
 The verb *loshetzen* then means 'to cause somebody to start rushing' [@next c,d].

 ::: ex
 - Die Tiere hetzen los.^[~~DWDS~~: Die Zeit, 19.02.2011, Nr.
 7.] \